 Special Provisions Relating Only to State Agencies of Higher Education, Rider 46 III-268 Sec.
-46. Report Concerning Designated Tuition. (a) Not later than January 1, 2018, the governing board of each public institution of higher education that charges students designated tuition under §54.0513, Education Code, shall use the appropriations in the Act to report to the legislature, for the 2015-16 and 2016-17 academic years: (1) the amount the institution has collected in designated tuition; (2) the purposes for which the institution spent the money derived from designated tuition and the amount of that money spent for each of those purposes; and (3) the amount set aside from designated tuition for resident undergraduate and graduate student assistance under §\$56.011 and 56.012, Education Code and how these amounts are allocated under the following categories: (a) grants (b) scholarships, (c) work study programs, (d) students loans, (e) and student loan repayment assistance. (b) Reports required by this section shall be delivered to the Lieutenant Governor, the Speaker of the House, the chair of the Senate Finance Committee, and the chair of the House Appropriations Committee.
+46. Report Concerning Designated Tuition. (a) Not later than January 1, 2018, the governing board of each public institution of higher education that charges students designated tuition under §54.0513, Education Code, shall use the appropriations in the Act to report to the legislature, for the 2015-16 and 2016-17 academic years: (1) the amount the institution has collected in designated tuition; (2) the purposes for which the institution spent the money derived from designated tuition and the amount of that money spent for each of those purposes; and (3) the amount set aside from designated tuition for resident undergraduate and graduate student assistance under §\$56.011 and 56.012, Education Code and how these amounts are allocated under the following categories. (a) grants (b) scholarships, (c) work study programs, (d) students loans, (e) and student loan repayment assistance. (b) Reports required by this section shall be delivered to the Lieutenant Governor, the Speaker of the House, the chair of the Senate Finance Committee, and the chair of the House Appropriations Committee.
 UT System requests deletion of this rider.
 In the infancy of Boards of Regents' authority to set designated tuition rates, there was a very legitimate need for accountability such that legislators and others understood the uses of the tuition.
 Now that tuition setting authority has been in existence for 15 years, the incremental changes are small relative to the totals and the reports provide little new information.
-The Legislature also receives duplicative information on the amount collected as part of the Legislative Appropriation Request. -- --------- ---
+The Legislature also receives duplicative information on the amount collected as part of the Legislative Appropriation Request. -- --------- --

 Special Provisions Relating Only to III-273 Sec.
 60. Emerging Research Universities Research Funding.
 State Agencies of Higher Education, Rider 60 2.
 Core Research Support: Provides The core research support fund is established to promote increased research capacity at the Emerging Research Universities.
-Funding to eligible institutions shall be allocated as follows: 50 percent based on the average amount of restricted research funds expended by each institution per year for the three preceding state fiscal years, determined in the manner described by section 62.095(b); and 50 percent based on the average amount of total research funds expended by each institution per year for the three preceding state fiscal years, determined in the manner described by section 62.095(b); and 50 percent based on the average amount of total research funds expended by each institution per year for the three preceding state fiscal years, determined in the manner described by Section 62.053 (b).
-Any unexpended balances as of August 31, 202018, are hereby appropriated for the same purpose for the fiscal year beginning September 1, 202018.
+Funding to eligible institutions shall be allocated as follows: 50 percent based on the average amount of restricted research funds expended by each institution per year for the three preceding state fiscal years, determined in the manner described by section 62.095(b); and 50 percent based on the average amount of total research funds expended by each institution per year for the three preceding state fiscal years, determined in the manner described by Section 62.053 (b).
+Any unexpended balances as of August 31, 202048, are hereby appropriated for the same purpose for the fiscal year beginning September 1, 202048.
 The amounts listed below for each institution are for informational purposes are appropriated out of the General Revenue fund elsewhere in the Act in each affected institution "Core Research Support" strategy and shall be expended for the support and maintenance of educational and general activities, including research and student services that promote increased research capacity at the institution. only: (remainder of the rider to be updated for revised appropriations) U. T. System requests the section in the rider relating to Core Research Support be expanded similar to the Texas Research University Fund and Comprehensive Research Fund Riders based on language from the Education Code Section 62.
 This change will provide Emerging Research Institutions Unexpended Balance authority similar to what was previously authorized in the Research Development Fund (RDF).